-PacificSource has a dedicated Customer Service department available to assist both you and your patients with questions related to claims status, benefits, and eligibility.
+The PacificSource provider portal, InTouch, is the preferred method and a convenient way for our provider partners to check members' eligibility and benefits.
+PacificSource also has a dedicated Customer Service team available to assist both you and your patients with questions related to claims' status, benefits, and eligibility.
 Interpreter services are available to answer questions from non-English speaking members.
 Information is also available in Braille, large print, or other alternate formats upon request.
 Call PacificSource Customer Service for:

-- Member benefits, eligibility information, or waivers
+- · Member benefits, eligibility information, or waivers

 - Deductible, coinsurance and/or copay information

 - Explanation of payments/vouchers

 - In-network physicians and providers

 - Claims inquiries

 - Claim-specific billing and/or coding questions

 - Referrals or authorization inquiries